himanshuverma544/Ecommerce-Web-App/plan.md

       ON o.cart_id = ci.cart_id
       WHERE ci.cart_id = $cart_id;

 iii.
-Now, calculate the order_items products price total at the backend and verify the value with the $SUBTOTAL, if it matches proceed, if not update the $SUBTOTAL value with the result of query from the database.
+Now, calculate the order_items products price total at the backend and verify the value with the $SUBTOTAL, if it matches proceed, if not update the $SUBTOTAL value with the result of the query from the database.

 > Query:
     SELECT SUM(p.price) AS total_price FROM order_items AS oi JOIN products AS p ON oi.product_id = p.product_id;